Analyse-Bud/Walmart-Sales-Forecast/README.md

 # Walmart-Sales-Forecast
 This project presents a comprehensive sales revenue forecasting solution using historical Walmart data.
-Built entirely in Excel, it includes time series forecasting logic, interactive calendar visualization, trend dashboards, and sales performance analysis by state and customer group.
+Built entirely in Excel, it includes time series forecasting logic, interactive calendar visualization, trend dashboards and sales performance analysis by state and customer group.
 | Sheet Name              | Description |
 |-------------------------|-------------|
 | **Raw Sales Data**      | Original transaction-level data for all states |